Here’s the Problem…

 If an experience is severe, however, or continues for an extended time, this involuntary reflex – ACPR, is held in a physio-emotional contraction within your body.
 In addition, subsequent experiences result in multiple layers of contraction, visible as tension which distorts our natural appearance and hampers our mobility.
 Over time, our minds may or may not consciously remember those painful incidents, but our bodies always do.

 These internally-trapped involuntary contractions affect not only our physical health and appearance, but they also become the emotional filters through which we experience life, therefore determining how we feel about and react to present situations.
 Often responsible for many conditions labeled ‘psycho-somatic,’ these internalized contractive responses hold the memories of emotionally charged events, as well as the evaluations and judgments we made about ourselves and life during those painful experiences.

 Most of us carry wounds today from earlier experiences.
 Many of us have had physical trauma such as accidents, injuries, or surgery, suffered from traumatic births, painful childhoods, lost loved ones or have had abusive relationships.

-Many of us have worked very hard to understand the past events that shape our current responses to life, only to find that learning the origin of our feelings does not usually free us, and we still have to deal with old emotional reactions that keep being triggered.
+Many of us have worked very hard to understand the past events that shape our current responses to life, only to find that learning the origin of our feelings does not usually free us, Inevitably, we still have to deal with old emotional reactions that keep being triggered.
 We are all familiar with finding ourselves or others being “out of control” – “exploding in a fit of rage” – “in the grip of fear” – “numbing out” – “overwhelmed by grief” or “reacting just like my parents did.”

 Honest self-reflection reveals that for most of us, our usual reaction